 Am I a Candidate for Treatment?

 Microsurgical denervation of the spermatic cord is the surgical standard for patients who are unresponsive to conservative therapies, particularly those who experienced temporary pain relief following a spermatic cord block procedure.
-Find out if you qualify for advanced treatments that deliver lasting testical pain relief.
+Find out if you qualify for advanced treatments that deliver lasting testicle pain relief.